besco1998/besco1998/README.md

 - 👋 Hi, I’m @besco1998
 - 👀 I’m interested in communctation systems, Embeded systems, programing and robotics
-- 🌱 I’m currently learning machine learning , mobile application development and Embeded systems
+- 🌱 I’m currently learning AI , mobile application development
 - 💞️ I’m looking to collaborate on implementing more ideas in functioning systems
 - 📫 How to reach me besco1998@yahoo.com or mohamed.besco1998@gmail.com